The SOC process for developing standards follows the framework in the Technical Standards Process Handbook. The SOC process is designed to:

 - Limited Involvement: changes in select criteria are driven by outside sources (e.g., targeted research) that do not require full team input, but are substantial enough to warrant professional and public review; or

 - Limited Resources: available resources are too limited to support the Full Process.

-3. Minor Revisions Process.
-The Minor Revisions Process requires even fewer steps and is used when updating an existing technical standard with revisions that do not significantly altering the planning criteria, performance expectations or design parameters.
+3. Minor Process.
+The Minor Process consists of even fewer steps and is used when updating an existing technical standard with revisions that do not significantly alter the planning criteria, performance expectations or design parameters.
 This process is used to complete regularly scheduled reviews to ensure continued accuracy and compliance with applicable program rules or laws.
-Draft standards will not be posted for a public review comment period.
+Draft standards in the Minor Process will not be posted for a public review comment period.
 The Custodian will notify SOC when the updates are completed and published, and SOC will announce updates on the website and list-serve.
 If significant comments are received after the minor revisions are distributed, SOC may ask the Custodian to consider other revisions and/or use of the Modified Process.